ARZZEZZAN/s21_decimal/README.md

 The binary representation of a Decimal value consists of a 1-bit sign, a 96-bit integer number, and a scaling factor used to divide the 96-bit integer and specify what portion of it is a decimal fraction.
 The scaling factor is implicitly the number 10, raised to an exponent ranging from 0 to 28.
 Therefore, the binary representation of a Decimal value the form, ((-2^96 to 2^96) / 10^(0 to 28)), where -(2^96-1) is equal to MinValue, and 2^96-1 is equal to MaxValue.

-The scaling factor also preserves any trailing zeros in a Decimal number.
+The scaling factor also can preserve any trailing zeros in a Decimal number.
 Trailing zeros do not affect the value of a Decimal number in arithmetic or comparison operations.
-However, trailing zeros might be revealed by the ToString method if an appropriate format string is applied.

 ### Binary representation